Steam is mostly raised from fossil fuel sources, three of which are shown in the above diagram but any convenient source of heat can be used.

 The Steam Turbine (Prime Mover)

-High pressure steam is fed to the turbine and passes along the machine axis through multiple rows of alternately fixed and moving blades.
+High pressure steam is fed through a set of fixed nozzles in the turbine stator to the turbine rotor (runner) and passes along the machine axis through multiple rows of alternately fixed and moving blades.
 From the steam inlet port of the turbine towards the exhaust point, the blades and the turbine cavity are progressively larger to allow for the expansion of the steam.

-The stationary blades act as nozzles in which the steam expands and emerges at an increased speed but lower pressure.
-(Bernoulli's conservation of energy principle - Kinetic energy increases as pressure energy falls).
-As the steam impacts on the moving blades it imparts some of its kinetic energy to the moving blades.
+The stator blades in each stage act as nozzles in which the steam expands and emerges at an increased speed but lower pressure.
+As the high velocity steam impacts on the moving blades it imparts some of its kinetic energy to the moving blades.

 There are two basic steam turbine types, impulse turbines and reaction turbines, whose blades are designed control the speed, direction and pressure of the steam as is passes through the turbine.